jarvischoy/day13-parking-lots-backend-starter/README.md

 modify the apis and dtos so that /park request body only contains a license number and strategy.

+write integration tests for the controller on the three apis

 write complete api docs for the three apis